 Lamb is such a delicious meat.
-I like it not only for the flavor but also because it such an easy meat to cook.
 It should only have the briefest amount of cooking to render it and then left to rest.
 This will create soft, succulent, tasty lamb.

 In this recipe of roast lamb with Madeira sauce, a boned leg is roasted very simply with a drizzle of oil and some fresh herbs.
 What makes the dish extra special is the sauce.
 Using the juices released during resting, the residue from the roasting, stock and a little sweet alcohol you will very quickly and easily have a cracking sauce.
-I suggest Madeira but you can use any sweet wine or sherry.
-In France, I remember eating this cut of lamb with a sticky sauce using Pineau de Charentes, a Sauternes, style wine.
+We suggest Madeira but you can use any sweet wine or sherry.
+If you want to be a bit fancier, use a Pineau de Charentes, a Sauternes, style wine.

 - 1 lb./500 g. leg of lamb (boned and rolled, ask your butcher to do this for you)

 - 1 to 2 tablespoons olive oil (extra virgin)